-4. PAK CHOI Separate the pak choi and rinse well.
-Slice the green leaves in half lengthways and set aside.
-Finely slice the stems.
+- rinse well.
+Slice the green, leafy parts in half lengthways and set aside.
+Finely slice the stems and set aside separately from the leaves.
 Return the pan to a medium heat with a drizzle of oil.
-When hot, fry the stems for 3-4 minutes until soft.
-Add the leaves and remaining garlic, and sauté for 2-3 minutes until wilted.
-Transfer to a bowl and season to taste.
-Cover and

-5. SIZZLE THE PORK Return the pan to a medium heat with another drizzle of oil.
+When hot, fry the pak choi stems for 2-3 minutes until soft.
+Add the pak choi leaves and remaining garlic, and sauté for 2-3 minutes until wilted.
+On completion, transfer to a bowl and season to taste.
+Cover to keep warm and set aside for serving. - 5.
+SIZZLE THE PORK Return the pan to a medium heat with another drizzle of oil.
 When hot, fry the pork for 4-6 minutes per side until cooked and crispy.
 (The time this takes will depend on the thickness of the pork.)
 In the final minute, baste with any remaining marinade.
-Remove from the pan on completion and allow to rest for 5 minutes before slicing.

-6. TIME TO DINE Serve up some rice and cover in pak choi.
+Remove from the pan on completion and allow to rest for 5 minutes before slicing. - 6.
+TIME TO DINE Serve up some rice and cover in pak choi.
 Lay the pork slices on top and smother in the nam jim sauce.
 Garnish with the remaining coriander and any remaining lime zest to taste.
 Serve with a lime wedge on the side.
 Scrumptious!